Martin Gusinde Anthropological Museum: Stirling Pavilion

-The Stirling Pavilion of the museum allow the public to better understand the evolution of the Stirling House as an Anglican mission, as well as the region.
+The Stirling Pavilion of the museum allows the public to better understand the evolution of the Stirling House as an Anglican mission, as well as the region.

-The Stirling House is a prefab structure, planned and made of cast iron by the Iron Works of Mr. Hemming & Co., Old Ford, in 1869 for £265,00. on behalf of the South American Mission Society (SAMS).
+The Stirling House is a prefab structure, planned and made of cast iron by the Iron Works of Mr. Hemming & Co., Old Ford, in 1869 for £265.00. on behalf of the South American Mission Society (SAMS).
 The overall size of the house was 6 × 3.5 m.
 The house had cellar (bricks), a firm roof with steel trusses, and walls covered with sheets of zinc.
 It was the first building erected by Europeans in Tierra del Fuego and was named for the missionary Waite Stirling, who had set up a mission at Ushuaia, living in a hut.

 Towards the end of 1870 the house arrived (unassembled) in Port Stanley.
 It was transported to and built in Ushuaia in 1871.
 It was used as a residence by the missionaries Thomas Bridges and James Lewis and their families.

 To extend their influence over the outer islands by a more central location, SAMS moved the house to the Baily Island in 1888.
 Leonard Burgleigh and his wife lived there as missionaries.

 In 1894 the house was reinstalled at Tekenika Bay, on the southeast coast of Hoste Island.
 The missionaries were trying to set up a center in a location away from the abuses and crimes caused by the recent arrival of miners in Ushuaia.

 The Yahgan continued to suffer high fatalities due to infectious disease.
 The land was poor and they were being encroached on by gold diggers.
 In 1907 the mission decided to move to the Douglas Bay area on the Navarino Island.
 The station in Ushuaia was closed and the remaining materials were sent to Douglas Bay.
 It became the center of all missionary work in the region.
 After the mission in Douglas Bay was finally closed in 1916, the house was used by a variety of residents.

 In 2003 Casa Stirling was declared a Chilean National Monument.
 In 2004 it was moved by sea from Douglas Bay (at the Murray Channel) to Puerto Williams on the lands of the anthropological museum.
 It preserves and operates it as a historic house.